-For clarity the figures only show the wage profiles for workers leaving quartile 1 and quartile 4 jobs (i.e., those with the lowest-paid and highest-paid co-workers).
+For clarity the figures only show the wage profiles for workers leaving quartile 1 and quartile 4 jobs (i.e., those with the lowest-paid and highest-paid coworkers).
 Online Appendix Table A.3 provides a complete listing of mean wages before and after the job change event for each of the 16 cells in the two intervals.
+In that table we also show the numbers of movers in each move directly from job to job or have an intervening spell of nonemployment (or part-time employment).
+Finally, since the sample periods include seven or eight years, some individuals can appear in the event study more than once.

-In that table we also show the numbers of movers in each cell (which range from 30,000 to 500,000) and a trend-adjusted wage change for each job change group.
+cell (which range from 30,000 to 500,000) and a trend-adjusted wage change for each job change group.